When I say Miami, do you think “adult vacation?” It’s time to change your mind!

 Latvian Edward Leedskalnin loved a woman 10 years his junior and was all set to marry her, when she cancelled the wedding the day prior.
 In a pledge to his love for her, he set to building her a monument that is now Coral Castle.

 This 5 ft, 100 lb man created the monument by himself, using hand carve tools only – 1,100 tons of coral rock!
 He started in 1923…and finished the sculptures by 1940, at which time he started building a wall around them.
 According to records, the coral walls weigh 125 pounds per cubic foot.
 Each section of wall is 8 feet tall, 4 feet wide, 3 feet thick, and weighs more than 5.8 tons!

-Dubbed Florida’s Largest Urban Park, Oleta River is about 30 min north of Miami.
-There are 15 miles of trails for biking, a beach, cabins and more.
+Dubbed Florida’s Largest Urban Park, Oleta River State Park is about 30 minutes north of Miami.
+There are 15 miles of trails for biking, a beach, cabins, and more.
 But the real draw here is the ability to kayak through the mangroves of the Oleta River…or tackle the Haulover Inlet that leads to Biscayne Bay.

 If you’re a child of the Miami Vice era, then you can’t visit the city without taking a speed boat ride!
 The kids will love it, too.

 Jet Boat Miami offers 30 min tours for “adrenaline junkies” — you will be going “pedal to the metal,” doing twists, turns, and getting SOAKED!
 Kids need to be 3yrs or older, and if you (or the kids) get sea sick or scared easily…opt for their yacht experience instead.

 AMPHIBIOUS DUCK TOUR OF SOUTH BEACH